Why Newell Brands Inc. (NWL) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a 10.01% gain in the last 1 month and extending the period to 3 months gives it a -21.75%, and is 3.29% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.02% over the week and 2.95% over the month.
+The stock witnessed a -0.58% gain in the last 1 month and extending the period to 3 months gives it a -30.25%, and is -9.80% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.30% over the week and 3.23% over the month.

 Newell Brands Inc. (NWL) Top Institutional Holders